Dr Helen Webberley

 Dr Helen Webberley Free to Treat Transgender Patients as MPTS Lifts Restrictions

-21st March 2018: GenderGP, Dr Helen Webberley, has had restrictions lifted allowing her to treat transgender patients, following a successful review of her case by the Medical Practitioners Tribunal Service (MPTS).
+21st March 2018: GenderGP, Dr Helen Webberley, has had restrictions lifted allowing her to treat transgender patients as part of a multidisciplinary team, following a successful review of her case by the Medical Practitioners Tribunal Service (MPTS).

 The review, which recognised Dr Webberley as a specialised and highly experienced doctor in the field of treating transgender patients, and specifically in her work with younger patients, means that she can resume her work while the ongoing GMC investigation draws to its conclusion.